jalogisch/OpenSourceDay2018/DeepDive.md

 name: how
 template: inverse

-# Why processing pipelines?
+# why processing pipelines?
 ---
 template: inverse

-###Make log messages readable
+###make log messages readable

 --
 template: inverse

-##Create value for non specialists
+##create value for non specialists

 ---
 layout: false
 name: works

 .left-column[
-# How does it work
+# how does it work
 ]

 ---
 background-image: url(images/magic.gif)
 .left-column[
-# How does it work
+# how does it work
 ]

 ---
 .left-column[
-# How does it work
+# how does it work
-## Overview
+##overview
 ]

 .right-column[

-* Write instructions
+* write instructions
-  * Processing rules
+  * processing rules

-* Order the instructions
+* order the instructions
-  * Processing pipeline
+  * processing pipeline

-* Connect the message stream
+* connect the message stream

 ]